Table of Contents

 We may attach personal data to our customer relationship management records to better understand and serve our clients, prospects, subscribers and individuals, satisfy a legal obligation, or pursue our legitimate interests.

-- Personal data: Following there is a list of personal data we commonly collect to conduct our business activities.
+- Personal data: The below list depicts personal data we commonly collect to conduct our business activities.

 - Contact details (e.g., name, company name, job title, work and mobile telephone numbers, work and personal email, Skype or WebEx names, and business postal address)